BercesteDincer/CSE550_Project/README.md

 You can run the client in another terminal: python InteractiveClient.py

-Then you can pass a model file and a weights file, here is an example: mnist_model.json mnist_model.h5
+Then you can pass a model file and a weights file and dataset term, here is an example: mnist_model.json mnist_model.h5 mnist